thorstenmahieu/thorstenmahieu.github.io/AI-based repeated pattern recognition of architectural decoration in Roman Asia Minor.md

 tags:
   - school-project
   - masters-thesis
-  - pattern-recognition
+  - pattern-detection
   - machine-learning
   - artificial-intelligence
   - computer-vision
   - programming
+  - python

 programming-language: python
 layout: page
-title: "AI-Based Pattern Recognition of Roman Architectural Decoration"
+title: "AI-Based Pattern Detection of Roman Architectural Decoration"
 permalink: projects/masters-thesis/
 ---
-{::comment} # AI-Based Pattern Recognition of Roman Architectural Decoration {:/comment}

 For my master’s thesis, I developed an AI-based system for recognizing and segmenting repetitive decorative patterns in Roman architectural elements, focusing on the ancient region of Asia Minor.
 This project was carried out in close collaboration with Julie Verlinden, a PhD student in ancient archaeology, who provided the raw image dataset and relevant archaeological literature.